iamdinan/iamdinan/README.md

 <summary>About</summary>
 <br>

-Mostly on my laptop, build stuff when the mood hits — and when I'm not, probably gaming, listening to music, or watching something.
+Mostly on my laptop💻, build stuff when the mood hits😶‍🌫️ — and when I'm not, probably gaming🎮, listening to music🎧, or watching something🍿.

 </details>